 Arrowsmith students undertake intensive periods of specific brain exercises each day following an assessment of their particular learning disability profile.
 After three years at Seven Oaks, most students have made significant improvements that they would previously not thought possible.

-Students undertake four 40-minute sessions of intensive brain-changing work in the morning.
+Students undertake four 40-minute sessions of intensive brain-changing work in the morning in addition to a maths, reading or writing lesson.
 Their afternoons are spent with Seven Oaks students experiencing a wide range of activities – including sport, term options, gardening, crafts and socio-literacy.
 Arrowsmith students participate in whole-school activities such as outings, productions and camps.
 The richness of these afternoon programmes and the natural inclusion of Arrowsmith students in the wider Seven Oaks community adds a powerful healing element to students’ self-esteem.

 Seven Oaks accepts students in Arrowsmith from age 9.
 Although Seven Oaks does not currently have a secondary school programme, a range of options make it possible for us to accept Year 9-15 students.
 Please contact us to discuss how it might work for you.
 Adult students are accepted into the program on a full-time (four or five 40-minute sessions per day) or part-time basis as places become available.

 Our Arrowsmith adult program accepts new students on either a full-time (four or five 40-minute sessions per day) or part-time basis as places become available.
 Please enquire for more details.Enquire now

 To find out whether the Arrowsmith Program could help you or your child, either complete the simple Checklist, or The Arrowsmith Program® Cognitive Profile Questionnaire, which is a comprehensive tool, which will provide you with a report outlining the cognitive functions that are strengths or difficulties.